 If nurses and aids did their jobs right, patients wouldn’t ever suffer from neglect.
 However, not everyone is in the nursing business for the right reasons.
 We think that nurses are compassionate.
 But some do not pay attention to the needs of their patients the way they should.

 There are fundamental duties of nursing care.
 You have to make sure your patients are provided with medical treatment if they’re sick or get hurt.
 You also have to check their vitals on schedule to make sure they’re okay.
 You also have to make sure they receive the right medications when they’re supposed to.
 When this doesn’t happen, you may need to call a law firm to intervene.

 Your loved one has a right to be fed, clothed and cared for.
 If they’re not turned properly, they could get bedsores.
 If they’re not eating properly, they could lose weight or have nutritional issues.
 Patients in long term care need a lot more attention paid to them than you may think.
 There is a reason they’re in the nursing home and not living with family.

-This is the most basic forms of neglect and the easiest to prevent.
+This is the most basic form of neglect and the easiest to prevent.
 Patients need to be bathed and dressed every day.
-They have to be well groomed and kept clean and fresh.
+They have to be well-groomed and kept clean and fresh.
 When this doesn’t happen, you need to call a lawyer who specializes in injury law.